 There is no explicit Scriptural support.
 The exact timing of the seals, trumpets, and bowls have been argued for centuries.

 The only timings we can be certain about are the midpoint and the end of the 70th week.
 Everything in between has to be taken at face value with Scripture answering Scripture.
-We are not given the exact timing of the seals, trumpets, and bowls though.
+We are not given the exact timing of the seals, trumpets, and bowls.

-What we do know is that the seals come sequentially in order before the trumpets.
+What we do know is that the seals come sequentially, in order, before the trumpets.
 The seventh seal allows the opening of the large scroll and announces the trumpets and the Day of the Lord.
 The trumpets are sequential in order.
 We know that the seventh trumpet announces the bowls which are the final wrath of God.
+The seventh trumpet and bowl judgments occur at the conclusion of the 70th week with the bowls in the extra 30 days spoken of by Daniel (1,290 days), prior to the Battle of Armageddon on day 1,290.

 To start; I read 4 different beasts, 1 from the sea, 1 from the earth, 1 from the abyss, and the image of the sea beast.
 As I have shown above, the locusts are not the only ones that come from the abyss.

-Specifically, only Abaddon is mentioned with the locusts at the 5th trumpet.
+Specifically, only Abaddon/Apollyon is mentioned with the locusts at the 5th trumpet.

-sea = Antichrist; earth = false prophet; abyss = Antichrist (now empowered by Satan).
+sea & abyss both = Antichrist; earth = false prophet

 The beast from the sea has 7 heads and are also 7 kings/kingdoms that have existed through the ages according to Rev 17:10 "Five have fallen, one is (Rome at the time of writing), the other has not yet come; but when he does come, he must remain for only a little while."